markd2/snibbage/README.md

     - can do
       - `io.WriteString(w, "blah")`
       - `fmt.Frint(w.
 "BlAh")`
+* content sniffing
+  - to set the Content-Type header automagically, it uses http.DetectCOntentTtype().
+If it can't figure out, falls back to application/octet-scream
+  - cannot distinguish JSON from plain text, so by default has text/plain
+  - manually set with w.Header().Set("Content-Type", "application/json"))

 ### Syntax

  * `go run` : shortcut that compiles the code, creates a binary in /tmp, and runs it.